ApothecaryMark/1924piecesofme/about.md

 ---
 layout: page
 title: About
-subtitle: Just who the hell you think I am?
+subtitle: About the project
 permalink: /about/
+published: true
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)